We accept a wide range of file types, but MP4 is preferred. We strongly discourage submitting QuickTime, DivX, Real Media, or Flash Video.

 In addition to the V-MIX awards and Category winners, there will also be the following awards:

 - Judges’ Choice: Chosen by MomoCon volunteer staff prior to the convention.

-Coordinator’s Choice: Chosen solely by the AMV Contest Coordinator (Erik Norelus “Kireblue”)
+- Coordinator’s Choice: Chosen solely by the AMV Contest Coordinator (Erik Norelus “Kireblue”)

-Editors’ Choice: Chosen via online voting by participants that submit to either the AMV or V-MIX Competition
+- Editors’ Choice: Chosen via online voting by participants that submit to either the AMV or V-MIX Competition

 We also give editors the opportunity to label themselves as a “rookie” or “novice” on their submission forms.
 By selecting these classifications, participants will become eligible to receive the “Best Rookie” or “Best Novice” awards which are meant to recognize the hard work of editors at different levels of experience.
-For the purpose of our judging, a “Novice” is someone who has been editing for a year or less, and has little to no prior experience in video editing.
-A “Rookie” is someone who may had prior experience in video editing, but has been editing for a year or less, or has never won a major category award in a contest (Best Action, Drama, Comedy, etc).
+For the purpose of our judging, a “Novice” is someone who has been editing for a year or less and has little to no prior experience in video editing.
+A “Rookie” is someone who may have prior experience in video editing, but has been editing for a year or less, or has never won a major category award in a contest (Best Action, Drama, Comedy, etc).
 Selecting either of these options will not disqualify a participant from making finals or winning additional awards.